Isuzu D-MAX 2021+ Lock up Kit Install Video Guide

 Note for Canhacker 2.0 owners:

 Installation is the same, some bulkier parts are included but are unaffected during installation.
 Please note: The line pressure modifier has a switch!
 This switch should be in the down position (when reading the text on the small box).
 The switch is used as an “anti-learn” feature in the case the stock TCM starts to adapt to the higher line pressures.
 It can be activated for a few 100kms and this will force an un-learn.
 In practice, we haven’t seen a circumstance when this has been needed to be activated.
+The switch can be favorable to be left in the “up” position for some tuned vehicles where the torque translation data in the ECU has been modified.
+Either position will work.

 If ordered, you may have received a “diff lock anytime” extension loom.
 This runs all the way from the TCU / Glove box via the 4 pin connector, to the right hand side kick panel area.
 You need to locate the DIFF LOCK controller (approx 50cm from the floor of the car in the corner of where your RIGHT foot would normally be when driving) – You disconnect the white connector and fit the can hacker patch loom in between.